zpdsherlock/lighthouse/docs/authenticated-pages.md

 ## Option 2: Leverage logged-in state with Chrome DevTools

-The Audits panel in Chrome DevTools will never clear your cookies, so you can log in to the target site and then run Lighthouse.
+The Lighthouse panel in Chrome DevTools will never clear your cookies, so you can log in to the target site and then run Lighthouse.
 If `localStorage` or `indexedDB` is important for your authentication purposes, be sure to uncheck `Clear storage`.

 ## Option 3: Pass custom request headers with Lighthouse CLI